victoria-r/BioPython/README.md

 ## sliding_window_fasta.py

 This BioPython script revises the sliding_window_fasta.py script from SlidingWindow repo to open with SeqIO.
 This file modifies the script sliding_window.py and uses the same functions but, instead of taking a k-mer size and a string, it takes a k_mer size and a fasta file.
-It also will run separately fo reach header, printing the header name on one line, and then each k-mer from that fasta entry followed by a tab, followed by the GC content of that k-mer, rounded to two decimal places.
+It also will run separately for each header, printing the header name on one line, and then each k-mer from that fasta entry followed by a tab, followed by the GC content of that k-mer, rounded to two decimal places.
 Tested with the dengue.fasta file.

 ## Getting Started